 Increase physical fitness

-The police Cadets program is a co-ed program open to young people sixteen to eighteen years of age inclusive.
+The police Cadets program is open to young people between 16-18 years of age.

-The Police Cadet Company meets each week, usually on Wednesdays from 1800 to 2100.
+The Police Cadet Company meets each week, usually on Wednesdays from 1800 to 2100 from October - May.
 The program schedule normally follows the school year and allows for winter breaks, exam break and spring break.

-- be mature students who attend school during their engagement or have completed high school (16 - 18 years old)
+- be mature students who attend school during their participation in the program or have completed high school (16 - 18 years old)

 - not possess a criminal record.
 (Each applicant is thoroughly screened prior to acceptance)